MP Estate Planning UK

 Charitable Donations

-Making charitable donations is not only a generous act but also a tax-efficient way to reduce estate tax.
-Donations to registered charities are exempt from inheritance tax, and if you leave at least 10% of your net estate to charity, you’ll be eligible for a reduced inheritance tax rate of 36% instead of 40%.
+Making charitable donations is not only a generous act but also a tax-efficient way to reduce your IHT liability.
+Donations to UK-registered charities are fully exempt from inheritance tax.
+And there’s an additional incentive: if you leave at least 10% of your net estate (the estate after deducting debts, liabilities, and exempt assets) to charity, the IHT rate on the remaining taxable estate drops from 40% to 36%.

-By utilizing these legal strategies, you can effectively minimize inheritance tax and ensure that your wealth is distributed according to your wishes.
+By utilising these legal strategies, you can effectively minimise inheritance tax and ensure that your wealth is distributed according to your wishes.
 We’re here to guide you through the process and help you make informed decisions about your estate.

 The Role of a Will in Inheritance Tax Planning